olejorik/AlternatingProjections.jl/README.md

 # AlternatingProjections.jl

-_A small project started as test of whether it is ineed as easy as advertised to translate algorithms from their mathematical description to Julia language._
+_A small project started as test of whether it is indeed as easy as advertised to translate algorithms from their mathematical description to Julia language._

 Several simple alternating projection algorithms are planned for implementation:
 - Gerchberg-Saxton (GS)